Your business is not two-dimensional, so why is your planning?

 - Assign a start date and sales profile and have the system automatically phase sales, revenues etc. over time

 - Have the system automatically reforecast as activities progress and provide a revised view of YTD and YTG sales, revenues and profits

 - Take snapshots to maintain a record of how the plan has evolved over time

 - Do as much, or as little, product-level planning as you wish

-Overall, Compas is designed to provide an industrial-strength planning, forecasting and reporting platform for sophisticated businesses.
-Easily tailored to your specific requirements, it provides the ability to see marketing and financial data side by side and gives the Marketing department the same level of control and reporting flexibility as is available to other functions in the business.
+Overall, Compas provides an industrial-strength planning, forecasting and reporting platform for sophisticated businesses.
+Easily tailored to your specific requirements, it provides the ability to see marketing, operational and financial data side by side and gives all departments the same high level of control and reporting flexibility as each other.
 Contact us now to arrange a demonstration.